sogartar/and_justice_for_all/README.md

 This perk change would buff them a bit.
 Some enemies like Goblins would also benefit of the buff.
-* **Gifted** - Instead of giving a level up with max values, it gives a normal level up with respecting talents.
+* **Gifted** - Instead of giving a level up with max values, it gives a normal level up with talents.
 With this change it makes sense to risk picking gifted only when having good talents.
 * **Anticipation** - Buff of per-tile ranaged defense bonus from 10% to 15% of your ranged defense.